On R List of Movie Reviews

 2/07: Unfairly bashed by countless critics and viewers alike, Reflections in a Golden Eye is a surreal film that's a mix of high quality and incomprehension.

-The performances are excellent, most especially from Marlon Brando in a role that was meant for soon-to-be-deceased Montgomery Clift.
+The performances are excellent, most especially from Marlon Brando in a role that was meant for the soon-to-be-deceased Montgomery Clift.
 Elizabeth Taylor, Brian Keith, Zorro David, and Robert Forster make for wonderful treats.
 The photography is unique, and Tony Thomas wrote the following in The Films of John Huston:

 "It evolved a costly and complicated process of desaturating the film's color until only a gold and slightly pinkish image emerged.
 [Cinematographer Oswald] Morris called the effect on the film's mood 'quite extraordinary.'
 Warner Brothers didn't agree, however, and released the film in full Technicolor, which made the film pictorially striking and quite beautiful to look at, but decidedly worked against the emotional impact Huston wanted Reflections to have."